EricFram/anderbot-groupme-forwarding/README.md

 ## TODOs

-- Remove debug echo in GroupMe channel
+- Functionality to respond to GroupMe messages with reminders and links to Slack channel

 ## Notes